veltman/mapstarter/README.md

 * Responsive scaling option for code download
 * Built-in image fallbacks for code download
 * Pull in data from a Google spreadsheet with Tabletop.js
-* Fix processing of shapefiles using a projected CRS
 * Feature simplification
 * Merge features
 * Add a legend to a choropleth